Jake Arrieta: Baltimore Orioles (2010–2013)

 After securing his position in the Orioles' 2011 starting rotation, Arrieta made his season debut for the Orioles' home opener at Camden Yards on April 4.
-He allowed one earned run on six hits while striking out three in six innings of the Orioles' 5–1 victory over the Detroit Tigers.
-He began the season as one of Baltimore's best starters, leading the team with nine wins in 18 starts, but there was some concern over his health and command: his ERA was 4.90 in that same time frame, he rarely lasted beyond six innings, and he frequently walked batters.
+He allowed one earned run on six hits, while striking out three in six innings of the Orioles' 5–1 victory over the Detroit Tigers.
+He began the season as one of Baltimore's best starters, leading the team with nine wins in 18 starts, but some concern existed over his health and command; his ERA was 4.90 in that same time frame, he rarely lasted beyond six innings, and he frequently walked batters.
 Additionally, by early July, the bone spur in his elbow had begun to bother him again.
 He walked at least one batter per game until July 20, when he threw a career-high 111 pitches in seven innings against the Boston Red Sox.
-The fibrous mass in his elbow continued to affect his command, however, to the point where he walked a career-high six batters in a game against the New York Yankees.
+The fibrous mass in his elbow continued to affect his command, however, to the point where he walked a career-high six batters in a game against the Yankees.
 Arrieta underwent a season-ending surgery to remove the mass on August 12, and he finished his sophomore season with a 10–8 record and 5.05 ERA in 22 starts.